markzegarelli/sdk-doc-test/content/collections/sdk/browser-sdk-2-0.md

     is_method: true
     sidebar_title: 'Track a custom event'
     description: |-
-      You can track any other event or interaction on your site with the Track function.
+      Track any event or interaction on your site with the Track function.

       For example, you can track a `Button Clicked` event when a user clicks a specific button.

-      You can also pass a BaseEvent object to the track function.
+      Pass a BaseEvent object to the track function.
 For more information, see the [BaseEvent](https://amplitude.github.io/Amplitude-TypeScript/interfaces/_amplitude_analytics_browser.Types.BaseEvent.html) interface documentation.
     example:
       code: |-
         // Track a basic event